A journey of a thousand miles begins with a single step.

 - RESPs: This is the same as RRSPs above, but you might want to note how you are doing relative to contribution limits and how much grant money (CESG) you have received.

-- Other Investments: Again, figure out your balances, rates of return, and any income you receive from them.
+- Other investments: Again, figure out your balances, rates of return, and any income you receive from them.
 This could include any real estate (other than your residence) that you own, or non-registered stocks, bonds, funds, etc.

-- Bills, Receipts, etc.: Figure out and make a note of how much you are spending on fixed and variable expenses like heat, electricity, water, phones, T.V., groceries, eating out, insurance, auto fuel and maintenance, property taxes, child care, or anything else.
+- Bills, receipts, etc.: Figure out and make a note of how much you are spending on fixed and variable expenses like heat, electricity, water, phones, T.V., groceries, eating out, insurance, auto fuel and maintenance, property taxes, child care, or anything else.
 The more detail you provide, the more accurate your research will be.

-It’s important to do this a way that makes you most comfortable.
+It’s important to do this in a way that makes you most comfortable.
 There isn’t only one right way.
 For myself, I would probably start with a pencil and paper gathering of numbers and details.
 I kept track of our finances for years like that until I discovered Excel, Numbers (for Mac), and Quicken.
 One thing I would suggest, no matter how you choose to log the information, is to separate it into categories like debt, investments, expenses, savings, etc. and maybe keep a separate folder for each.

 Give these tasks as much time as it takes.
 Don’t get discouraged and don’t give up.
 The effort and perseverance will pay handsomely.
 These tasks are not fun, especially if you haven’t done them for a while (or ever), but I can assure you that over time, your improved balance sheet will make it worth the trouble.